soedinglab/MMseqs/README.md

+# This repository is not maintained anymore.
+Please use MMseqs2 instead of MMseqs.
+It is faster, more sensitive, clusters better and is more userfriendly.
+You can find MMseqs2 here: <https://github.com/soedinglab/MMseqs2>
+This repository is not maintained anymore.

 # MMseqs
 MMseqs (Many-against-Many sequence searching) is a software suite for very fast protein sequence searches and clustering of huge protein sequence data sets.
 MMseqs is around 1000 times faster than protein BLAST and sensitive enough to capture similarities down to less than 30% sequence identity.

 ## Requirements